c-scale-community/workflow-coastal-hydrowaq/README.md

 	The above command creates the directory `$HOME/data/preprocout` where you can store the output from the [preprocessing](https://github.com/c-scale-community/use-case-hisea/tree/main/scripts/preprocessing) needed to run the model.

+		mkdir -p data/postprocout/

+	The above command creates the directory `$HOME/data/postprocout` where you can store the output from the [postprocessing](https://github.com/c-scale-community/use-case-hisea/tree/main/scripts/postprocessing).

 4. In `$HOME` (or some other preferred directory) clone this repository by doing: